ragulpr/wtte-rnn/README.md

 The core technology is the objective functions.
 These can be used with any machine-learning algorithm.
 To spread the word we should implement and commit them to various ML-projects.

-* Tensorflow ✔
+* TensorFlow ✔
 * Keras (TensorFlow wrapper) ✔
 * MXnet
 * Theano